 The employer and student both must notify the DSO when the student’s employment is terminated for any reason before the end of the authorized extension period.
 The employer must report such a change in employment to International Programs no later than five business days after the student’s employment terminates or the student has departed.

-Students who are approved for STEM OPT are responsible for reporting the following information.
-You are responsible for submitting this information; you will not receive reminders from the Office of International Programs.
+Students who are approved for STEM OPT are responsible for reporting and submitting the information below.
+You will not receive reminders from the Office of International Programs.

 Material changes to, or material deviations from, the your formal training plan.
 Material changes or deviations from the original Form I-983 may include, but are not limited to